Paraw: Construction

-Traditionally these boats have been made from dungon, guisoc, ipil, duca, baslayan, obacya, bayog, Philippine mahogany (lawaan), basa and molave.
+Traditionally, these boats have been made from dungon, guisoc, ipil, duca, baslayan, obacya, bayog, Philippine mahogany (lawaan), basa and molave.
 Modern versions use plywood.
 The ropes of the boats are traditionally made from abaca (Manila hemp), but are now often synthetic rope.

 The main hull (excluding outriggers) is called a bangka for dugout canoes or baloto (also balangay, baroto, biroko, biray, etc.) for hulls made of planks secured with lashed lugs.
 The boat itself may be classified by passenger capacity as isahan ('for one [person]') or duwahan ('for two [persons]'), but the paraw usually has capacity for more than two people, leading to its use in ferrying small groups of passengers and goods between islands.
-The narrow cross-section of the boat made it sleek, cutting across water without a lot of drag.
+The narrow cross-sections of the main hull and outriggers make them sleek, slicing through water without a lot of drag.

-The two katig or outriggers usually made from bamboo or various kinds of wood and served as counterpoise so that the boat would not easily overturn.
+The two katig (outriggers) were usually made from bamboo or various kinds of wood and served as counterpoise so that the boat would not easily overturn.
 They are attached to the boat via tarik (akas).
 The presence of the outriggers negates the need for a heavy keel and therefore reduces the overall weight of the paraw without sacrificing stability.

-The layag or main sail may be made of anything from woven mats, cloth, canvas even sack cloth.
-Traditionally the main sail is similar to a lateen rig or a crabclaw sail and is attached to a vertical and horizontal spar, the sail differs from a traditional lateen rig in that the vertical spar is parallel to the mast and does not suffer from bad tack.
-The sail's spar may be as long as the mast, unattached and may appear to be longer than the mast when attached to it.
-There are no guidelines as to how the main sail is shaped but it may approximate an equilateral triangle.
+The layag or main sail may be made of anything, including woven mats, cloth, canvas, and even sack cloth.
+Traditionally, the main sail is similar to a lateen rig or a crabclaw sail and is attached to two spars, one vertical and one horizontal.
+The sail differs from a traditional lateen rig in that the vertical spar is parallel to the mast and does not suffer from bad tack.
+The sail's spar may be as long as the mast, and may appear to be longer than the mast when attached to it.
+There are no guidelines as to how the main sail is shaped, but it may approximate an equilateral triangle.
 The paraw is also equipped with a foresail or jib and adds to the overall surface area and generated thrust derived from the wind.
 A variation of the paraw with rectangular sails is the vinta.

 The mast, commonly made of bamboo, is secured by lines attached to, among other things, the outriggers, the fore (and sometimes, the aft) and various parts of the boat.
 Historically, the mast of smaller paraws was a spear or bangkaw and was a useful part of the ship when conducting raids against other seaside villages.